 In accordance with Section 31 of the Danish Act on Approved Auditors and Audit Firms, Gabriel Holding A/S set up an audit committee in 2009, on which the entire Board of Directors serves.
-The vice-chairman of the Board of Directors acts as chairman of the audit committee, which meets quarterly.
+Pernille Fabricius, member of the Board of Directors, acts as chairman of the audit committee, which meets quarterly.